gauravkk22/memex/README.md

 Then the rest followa

-- `npm run start` //to start the dev build
+- `npm run start` - to start the dev build
-- `npm run build` //to build the application
+- `npm run build` - to build the application
-- `npm run pretty-fix` // to prettify the code
+- `npm run pretty-fix` - to prettify the code
-- `npm run eslint-fix` // to rectify the lint errors and
+- `npm run eslint-fix` - to rectify the lint errors and
-- `npm run test` // to unit test the application according to the various testcases defined
+- `npm run test` - to unit test the application according to the various testcases defined

 # GETTING STARTED